hapax/hapax.github.io/assets/mindjam.md

 excuse the highbrow doggerel.
 If we are boringly Humean-->
-Brainjam is like eternal recurrence, but "parallelised": each conscious moment is replayed in parallel, rather than the serial repetitions of cyclic time.
+Brainjam is like eternal recurrence, but "parallelised": each conscious moment is replayed in parallel, rather than in the serial repetitions of cyclic time.
 <!-- The emphasis on moments in some sense "parallelises" eternal
 recurrence. -->
 But the subtle shifts in emphasis lead us away, I think, from the indiscriminate